 Exploring the feasibility of recharging facilities at Council buildings and other public locations is consistent with Action 7 of the ITS and Action 3.1 of the Climate Emergency Action Plan.
-The existing facilities provided at the Council's Corporate Centre in Royal Avenue, Sandringham and the Marion-Willansby carpark, Brighton, is similar to what could be rolled out to other locations, with high-visitation locations to be prioritised for installation.
+The existing facility provided at the Council's Corporate Centre in Royal Avenue, Sandringham, is similar to what could be rolled out to other locations, with high-visitation locations to be prioritised for installation.